Land of Legends: Filming

-According to the film group, the filming will soon be completed on the territory of the Perm Krai.
+The filming took place on the territory of the Perm Krai.

 In the village of Schegolevo, Ramensky District, Moscow Oblast, and in the vicinity of Gubakha, Perm Krai, unique decorations were built on the banks of the Usva and Vishera River: wooden and stone cities, fortresses, and houses on stilts.
 Heart of Parma is already considered one of the most difficult staged projects of Russian cinema.

 In total, more than 2,000 people took part in the project during the entire filming period, including a film crew of 150 people.
 The extras, recruited in the area of the town of Gubakha, where the filming took place, deliberately did not shave their beards for several months in order to appear in both the summer and winter blocks.

 The costumes of the inhabitants of the fictional water city of Uros were made to order from real fish skin.

 At the end of filming in Gubakha, the producers of the project decided not to disassemble the scenery, but to use the built city as a historical and tourist site.
 The large-scale decoration "Cherdyn" was donated to the city administration.
 It is planned to make an observation deck on the site of the city's scenery and install information boards with QR codes that will direct you to a site that tells about the sights of Gubakha and the filming of the project.